Find Grad Schools

 Master’s Degrees in Applied Statistics

 A master's degree in applied statistics is offered at 18 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
-Also, 34.3% of applied statistics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
+Also, 26.9% of applied statistics graduates were international students.

 Education Levels of Applied Statistics Majors